Micah Chapter Six

 Micah goes on to explain that even the most extreme gift (the life of a child) is not sufficient to keep up their end of the deal.
 He sums it up with three things that were required for them and they even apply to us today.
 The first is to "act justly" and this speaks of the fact that we must be righteous which is accomplished when we accept the gift of grace through Jesus Christ.
 The second thing is "to love mercy" and this speaks of a love and remembrance of the fact that our salvation is a gift from God and nothing that we could earn or deserve.
 The third thing is "to walk humbly" and this speaks of the fact that it is a relationship that is happening on a daily basis.
 Together, these things represent a turning from religion (man's efforts) to grace (God's efforts on mankind's behalf).

-Listen!
-The Lord is calling to the city - and to fear your name is wisdom - 'Heed the rod and the One who appointed it.'
+The voice of Adonai!
+He calls to the city — and it is wisdom to fear your name — “Listen to the rod and to him who commissioned it.

 Micah continues by telling the people that God is still offering them mercy and that the smart will listen and understand.
 If they will understand that God is trying to correct them much as a shepherd will guide a lost sheep back to the flock, they can yet be saved.
 In many courts, a judge will call a recess to give the parties a chance to work out a compromise before proceeding.
 This is usually the case when the outcome is pretty clear to everyone.
 In this divine court, this verse is like that but instead of a compromise it is a plea for the people to come to their senses.